 The design of policies and procedures for disaster risk management as well as land management play an important role in adaptation, by for example limiting the development in flood prone areas, and by encouraging flood and drought risk-sensitive land use and management practices (Climate-Adapt, 2015).
 CIRAC - The Flood Risk and Vulnerability Mapping in Climate Change Scenarios project conducted in Portugal was a partnership between The Portuguese Association of Insurers (APS) and the Faculty of Sciences University of Lisbon that have developed a flood vulnerability assessment tool and a flood risk visualization tool that will assist stakeholders in making strategic decisions.
 This case study is an example of implementation of a soft or non-structural climate change adaptation measure.
 During the planning and validation activities several participatory approaches were promoted, such as the establishment of a monitoring commission with representatives of several insurance companies and a scientific panel.
-This commission was consulted in several meetings to better evaluate the work and was also thought to increase the cooperation between actors to work together in reducing vulnerability and adapt to the impacts.
+This comparison between actors to work together in reducing vulnerability and adapt to the impacts.
 Also maps and further details of the project are well documented and freely available online providing insurance businesses companies, academics and various government levels with this important assessment tool (see links below).